Employee offboarding done right saves you from chaos

 • The resignation letter or the letter of termination — these are the legal documents that officially communicate the departure of the employee.

-• The non-disclosure agreement – your employee has had access to information that’s classified, so you want to make sure they won’t spill the beans to a competitor once they are gone.
+• The non-disclosure agreement — your employee has had access to classified information, so you want to make sure they won’t spill the beans to a competitor once they’re gone.

-• The after-employment benefits document – In some cases, your employee is entitled to certain benefits after having worked for you.
-Especially if they are retiring, you should help them calculate the final payments, work out the retirement compensation he/she is entitled to, and have your legal and HR team prepare the appropriate documents for him/her.
+• The after-employment benefits document — in some cases, your employee is entitled to certain benefits after having worked for you.
+Especially if they’re retiring, you should help them calculate the final payments, work out the retirement compensation they’re entitled to, and have your legal and HR team prepare the appropriate documents.

-Other legal matters related to employee offboarding include the roll-over pay and the discussion of tax & liability matters.
+Other legal matters related to employee offboarding include roll-over pay and the discussion of tax and liability matters.

-Third, you must ask the employee to start documenting all the responsibilities and duties they were in charge of to see how much of the employee’s knowledge is transferrable before the official offboarding.
+Third, you must ask the employee to start documenting all the responsibilities and duties they were in charge of — so you can see how much of their knowledge is transferable before the official offboarding.

-This includes all processes, projects, documents, or clients they were responsible for.
+This includes all processes, projects, documents, or contacts they were responsible for.

 Don’t ask them to create reports or briefs as a form of documentation.

-You might think it will help to facilitate a smoother transition of responsibility after they are gone, but they don’t want to write it, the next employee doesn’t want to read it.
-It’s overall a waste of time.
+You might think it’ll help with a smoother transition of responsibility after they’re gone, but they don’t want to write it, and the next employee doesn’t want to read it.
+Running Tallyfy taught us this play out repeatedly: this type of documentation rarely gets used and is almost always a waste of time.

-Instead, encourage less-experienced employees to watch the departing employee work or ask him/her to share some memorable experience on how he handled problems in the past.
+Instead, encourage less-experienced employees to watch the departing employee work or ask them to share memorable experiences about how they handled problems in the past.

-Fourth, if the employee decides to leave on his/her own will, send out an email to all employees in the team to notify them of their colleagues’ departure.
+Fourth, if the employee decides to leave on their own will, send out an email to all team members to notify them of their colleague’s departure.

-Include kind word and wish him/her the best.
+Include kind words and wish them the best.

-Notify HR to start looking for another person for the job – be it an existing employee or someone that will be hired externally.
+Don’t forget — notify HR to start looking for another person for the job, whether it’s an existing employee or someone who’ll be hired externally.

 On the day of the employee exit, first make sure you retrieve all relevant hardware, software, contact details, and credentials.